intel/libvpl/doc/multi-adapter-guide.md

 # Overview

-Intel(R) oneVPL can access multiple adapters in Linux and Windows with features added in API 2.6.
+oneVPL can access multiple adapters in Linux and Windows with features added in API 2.6.

 # Developer guide